osrf/ros2multirobotbook/src/ros2_api.md

 from std_msgs.msg import String
 ```

-We obviously need to import the `rclpy` client library, which gives us
+We need to import the `rclpy` client library, which gives us
-much of what we need write ROS applications in Python.
+much of what we need to write ROS applications in Python.
 But we also need
 to specifically import the ROS message type(s) that we will use.
 In this
 case we are using the simple `std_msgs/String` message, which contains a
 single field called `data`, of type `string`.
 If we wanted to use the
 `sensor_msgs/Image` message, which represents camera images, then we
-would `from sensor_msgs.msg import Image`.
+would write `from sensor_msgs.msg import Image`.

 After the imports, both programs perform common initialization: